 Encouragement for pastors and staff:

 Being in front-line pastoral ministry for over thirty years, we love the men and women who serve as pastors and all those leaders who are on the front lines.
 Contact us.
 We’d love to have a conversation about how Grace Eyes could serve you.

 Heart healing does not come through experts and an information drop.
 We do not come as experts.
 Nor do we come with a mere information drop.
-We believe most of us have been educated beyond our level of obedience.
+Grace Eyes believes that most of us have been educated beyond our level of obedience.
 Our emphasis is on discovery through facilitation in community.
 We want to get you talking about what you’ve experienced, about what you already know, and facilitate you bringing that out to yourself so Jesus can work in and through what you’ve experienced.
 There will never be any pressure to share your story with anyone else.
 You will be given words and tools to better understand your life’s journey as well as others.

 “We have been called to heal wounds, to unite what has fallen apart, and to bring home those who have lost their way.” — Francis of Assisi

 CHURCH HURT: The Wound that Can Block Your Healing

 Church hurt is a wound that takes time to heal.
 Resilience comes not from suppressing the hurt, or superficially forgiving the hurt, but requires an emotionally healthy process when our emotional reserves may be depleted.
 What complicates church hurt is the fact that church community is supposed to be a source of replenishment and encouragement.
 Church hurt brings a complication to healing, because it not only inflicts a wound on us, but it creates a barrier to the very place that wound is best healed.
 Church hurt can even get tangled up with our freedom to engage directly with Christ.
 Church hurt is complicated, but it can become an experience that makes you better, not bitter.

 Check out our seminar and contact us to register your interest.